 - Associations can be made for the following areas: Tickets, Customers, Contacts, Products, Users, Customer Activities, and Groups.
 See below for more information on Associations.

 - Email Templates: There are several Email Templates that work with Tasks.
 These include templates for Task reminders, if someone else updates your Task, if someone else assigns you a Task, if someone else completes your Task, and when someone takes ownership of your Task.

-- Search: There is a “Tasks” checkbox in the Search section that you to search through the title and the body of the task.
+- Search: There is a “Tasks” checkbox in the Search section that allows you to search through the title and the body of the task.